Cantera/workshop-materials/README.md

 # Cantera Workshop Materials

-This repository has the Jupyter Notebooks and other materials used at Cantera workshops.

-If you are participating in the Fall 2022 ACS workshop (25 August, Chicago, IL), please switch the branch from `main` to `acs-2022`.
+This repository has the Jupyter Notebooks and other materials used at Cantera workshop associated with the Fall 2022 ACS workshop (25 August, Chicago, IL), please make sure you have switched the branch from `main` to `acs-2022`.

 ## Installation Instructions